 13. Made in The Midlands - €100

 *Please note, going forward from 2022 all films will be in competition.
-However, not all films will receive a live screening.
-Some films will screen live and some films will screen online only.
+However, not all films will receive an in-person screening.
+Some films will screen in-person and all films will screen online via our online platform Shift72.
 The choice of films screening live will be at the sole discretion of the Still Voices Selection committee.*

 1. Films must not run longer than 25 minutes in length including titles and credits.